zhenxingwang/lammps-conp/README.md

 * The simulation cell must be symmetric with respect to z=0 plane
 * Two electrodes must be assigned equal but opposite potentials.
 For example, for a 5V potential difference, the potential on lower electrode should be -2.5V and on upper electrode should be 2.5V

+#Example input file
+The example files are for a system of acetonitrile between two graphite electrodes with potential difference as 1V.
+Acetonitrile is described by a united atom model (in example data file, CH<sub>3</sub>, C and N are named as CAC, CAB and NAA respectively).
+Inital charge on carbon in electrodes is zero (carbon is named as CG in example data file).
+The references of parameters can be found in our paper.

 #Reference
 [1] S. K. Reed, O. J. Lanning, and P. A. Madden, J. Chem.
 Phys.
 126, 084704 (2007).